crodrigoturner/blog/content/colophon.md

 ## Colophon

+### Specs

+Built with Eleventy.

-Built with Eleventy and deployed on Netlify.
+Deployed on Netlify.

 The font are *Darby Sans Light* from Commercial Type and *Piazzolla* by Huerta tipográfica.